Is it possible to Naturally Treat Thyroid Nodules?

 Exposure to radiation is both a cause and a risk factor for developing thyroid nodules.

 The good news is that most of you have probably not been exposed to radiation without proper protection, at least not recently.

 When I talk about exposure to radiation here I am mostly talking about exposure to high-powered radiation such as exposure from certain medical imaging tests such as CT scans and perhaps x-rays.

 Nowadays, we are well aware of the damage that radiation can cause to the thyroid gland (which is exquisitely sensitive to radiation) and most radiation technicians will do their best to protect your thyroid gland with a special lead guard.

 But this guard isn’t always possible to use, especially if you need imaging of your neck or upper chest.

-We are also exposed to radiation when we eat food, when we sleep next to our partner, and when we fly on airplanes.
+We are also exposed to radiation when we eat food, when we sleep next to our partners, and when we fly on airplanes.

 This is not the type of radiation (and dose) that you should be worried about, however.

 Instead, you really want to avoid unnecessary medical imaging tests that can expose you to unnecessary excess radiation and may contribute to the growth of your thyroid nodules and the potential for thyroid cancer.